dimkusumaw/bangjeff_challenge/README.md

 - Flutter SDK installed
 - Emulator or Android device with internet
-- Run this command to fetch dependencies:

-## 🚀 Getting Started

-### ✅ Prerequisites

-- Flutter SDK installed
-- Emulator or Android device with internet
 - Run this command to fetch dependencies and run the app:

 ```bash